-102. A prerequisite for the effective functioning of the Panel as an accountability mechanism for the Bank is that this recourse option is known to people whose rights and interests may be affected by Bank projects.
+- 102. A prerequisite for the effective functioning of the Panel as an accountability mechanism for the Bank is that this recourse option is known to people whose rights and interests may be affected by Bank projects.
 As called for by the Board, the Panel works with Management to help make the Panel better known in borrowing countries.
-This includes the presentation of the Panel on the Bank's website, and may include information about the Panel in relevant project documents and training of Bank operational staff on the Panel process.
-The Panel issues an Annual Report and a periodic newsletter.

-76-103.Management will make significant efforts to make the Inspection Panel better known in borrowing countries but will not provide technical assistance or funding to potential Requesters.
+This includes the presentation of the Panel on the Bank's website, and may include information about the Panel in relevant project documents and training of Bank operational staff on the Panel process. - 103.
+Management will make significant efforts to make the Inspection Panel better known in borrowing countries but will not provide technical assistance or funding to potential Requesters. - 104.

-77.104.
 Public information materials are produced in several languages.
 The Panel ensures that user-friendly information is easily retrievable through the internet and social media or other means of informational dissemination, as appropriate.
-The Panel organizes in-country and virtual easily accessible outreach events, often in collaboration with other independent accountability mechanisms and civil society organizations.
+The Panel organizes in-country and virtual outreach events, often in collaboration with other independent accountability mechanisms and civil society organizations.
 The Panel also organizes meetings and participates in relevant conferences and civil society events.

-4.2 Advisory services and Ffacilitation of learning from Panel cases
+4.2 Advisory services and facilitation of learning from Panel cases

-105. The extensive range of the Panel's investigation and other reports represents an independent assessment of the Bank's application of key operational policies and procedures in challenging circumstances, which may be useful to the Board and Management in establishing good development practice and in identifying and eliminating factors that lead to harm.
+- 105. The extensive range of the Panel's investigation and other reports represents an independent assessment of the Bank's application of key operational policies and procedures in challenging circumstances, which may be useful to the Board and Management in establishing good development practice and in identifying and eliminating factors that lead to harm. - 106.

-78-106.
 The Panel may provide advisory services in form of lessons from its cases through its different reports and publications.
-The Panel's advisory function shall not extend to providing specific operational guidance, or advice on the merits of a specific Bank policy and procedure.

-79.107.Additionally, The Panel presents systemic issues and reflections discerned from its work to the Board, Management, and the public via its an Annual Report and other publications as well as through meetings with the Board and Management as and when requested.
-The Panel may also present such observations to the Board's Committee on Development Effectiveness in its periodic meetings.
+The Panel's advisory function shall not extend to providing specific operational guidance, or advice on the merits of a specific Bank policy and procedure. - 107.
+Additionally, the Panel presents systemic issues and reflections discerned from its work to the Board, Management, and the public via an Annual Report and other publications as well as through meetings with the Board and Management as and when requested.
+The Panel may also present such observations to the Board's Committee on Development Effectiveness in its periodic meetings. - 108.

-80-108.
 The Panel hosts meetings and events to discuss outcomes of its investigations and other reports with Management and relevant stakeholders so as to facilitate institutional learning.

-Inspection Panel Commented: In the future these documents will be issued in the name of the AM.